Susmita-Dey/portfolio-v1/posts/a-complete-guide-for-markdown-files.md

 **Output:**

-> “I'm unpredictable, I never know where I'm going until I get there, I'm so random, I'm always growing, learning, changing, I'm never the same person twice.
-But one thing you can be sure of about me; is I will always do exactly what I want to do.”
+> I'm unpredictable, I never know where I'm going until I get there, I'm so random, I'm always growing, learning, changing, I'm never the same person twice.
+But one thing you can be sure of about me; is I will always do exactly what I want to do.

 ## Bold